 The process is relatively quick, and results are usually available within a few business days.
 This makes it possible to obtain crucial information about your prospective property early in the buying process.

-It’s important to request an asbestos report during the pre-purchase inspection stage—before you make an official offer or finalise the sale.
+It’s important to request an asbestos report during the pre-purchase inspection stage—before you make an official offer or finalize the sale.
 This timing ensures you have the report in hand to make an informed decision.
 If asbestos is found, you can negotiate the price, request remediation, or walk away from the deal.

-Waiting until after settlement can lead to unnecessary complications and costs, as the responsibility for asbestos removal will typically fall on you once the purchase is finalised.
+Waiting until after settlement can lead to unnecessary complications and costs, as the responsibility for asbestos removal will typically fall on you once the purchase is finalized.
 The sooner you obtain the report, the better prepared you’ll be to address any asbestos-related issues.

 Booking a professional asbestos report for homebuyers is easy: